Carroll Township, York County, Pennsylvania

 Carroll Township is a township in York County, Pennsylvania, United States.
-The population was 6,853 at the 2020 census.
+The population was 6,861 at the 2020 census.

 Geography

-According to the United States Census Bureau, the township has a total area of 15.0 sqmi, all of it land.
+According to the U.S. Census Bureau, the township has a total area of 15.0 sqmi, all of which is land.
 It is located along the northern boundary of York County in south-central Pennsylvania and surrounds the borough of Dillsburg.